Craig Skelton: Non-league football

 He signed for Whitby Town of the Northern Premier League, with whom he spent what remained of the season.
 He moved on to Blyth Spartans, also of the Northern Premier League, for 2001–02, but by March 2002 was back with Whitby.
 In November 2002, he signed for Northern League club Billingham Town, and scored 19 goals to help them reach the highest league finish in their history, third in the Northern League First Division.
 Early the next season, he returned to the Northern Premier with Spennymoor United, newly promoted to the First Division, but he stayed there only a month before being released back to Billingham.
 In his first game back, away at Durham City, he scored what was believed to be the fastest Northern League goal ever, after no more than eight seconds, and he was a member of the team that beat Bishop Auckland to win the 2004 Durham Challenge Cup, the first major trophy in the Billingham club's history.

 Skelton began the 2004–05 season with Billingham, but soon moved on to fellow Northern League side Thornaby, and in January 2005, dropped down a division to join Northallerton Town, for whom he scored twice on his debut in a 3–1 win at Marske United and scored 14 goals as they came close to achieving promotion.
 He broke his ankle in the following pre-season, and was only able to return in the last few weeks of the campaign as Northallerton clinched promotion to the First Division.
 Skelton missed much of the season with injuries, and returned to the Northern League second tier with Guisborough Town in the 2007 close season.

 He moved to Marske United for 2008–09, helping them reach the quarter-finals of the 2009 FA Vase fifth place in Northern League Division Two in 2008–09 and fourth in 2009–10.
 After a first foray into the Wearside League with Redcar Athletic for 2010–11, Skelton rejoined Marske United, newly promoted to the first tier of the Northern League, for 2011–12.
 He soon left for the second tier with former club Thornaby, but returned to Marske United in March 2012.
 He started the next season back with Redcar Athletic in the Wearside League.

+Coaching career

+In March 2024 Skelton was appointed joint manager of Marske United alongside Simon Kasonali.